purplacid/F25-NuclearICTeam7/README.md

 Spent fuel is transported in heavily shielded casks.
 Radiation is very difficult to detect externally, but if shielding is compromised, **radiation leakage** becomes possible.

 ### Challenge
-For this challenge, instead of real radiation, a **433 MHz RF signal** will be used as a substitute.
-This can be easily shielded with aluminum foil to simulate shielding effects.
+For this challenge, instead of real radiation, an **IR emitter** will be used as a substitute.
 Your team is tasked with developing a system to **improve planning, monitoring, or reacting** to vehicle and container state changes.
 Groundwork provided by your predecessor in the Sensor Package Subproblem files covers in-depth methods of implementing various sensors and tools to accurately gauge the conditions of the transport truck.

 ---

 ## Communications with Authorities

 Effective **communication systems** are essential to ensure the operational integrity of nuclear waste transport.
-Ensuring that the propler safety mesure are taken into consideration to mitigate and effectively respond to hazardous situations such as.
+Ensuring that the proper safety measures are taken into consideration to mitigate and effectively respond to hazardous situations, such as:

 - Collision
 - Route deviation